PietroPandimiglio/dice_game/README.md

 # dice_game
-A simple game where you have to roll dice
+A simple game where you have to roll dice written in HTML, CSS and Javascript.

+2 Players roll 2 dice.
+The one who makes the higher number win!